-Moody's baseline credit assessment incorporates the Government Related Issuer's (GRI) intrinsic credit strength and accounts for all aspects of the entity's existing (or anticipated) activities, including benefits (such as regular subsidies or credit extension) and/or detriments associated with the government relationship.
-In effect, the baseline credit assessment reflects the likelihood that a GRI would require extraordinary support.
+Moody's baseline credit assessment incorporates the government's intrinsic credit strength and accounts for ongoing operating subsidies and transfers from the supporting government.
+In effect, the baseline credit assessment reflects the likelihood that a local government would require extraordinary support.